 He becomes the first foreign student to have completed a PhD programme from the University since the establishment of the School of Graduate Studies in 2016.

-In his results, the student revealed that the percentage of suitable inland valley need for rice self-sufficiency in Togo for yield remains constant with 53.8% and similar approach in the case of Benin showed that 60.1% of inland valleys will be required to attain rice self-sufficiency.
+In his results, the student revealed that the percentage of suitable inland valleys need for rice self-sufficiency in Togo for yield remains constant with 53.8% and a similar approach in the case of Benin showed that 60.1% of inland valleys will be required to attain rice self-sufficiency.

 After the presentation, the Dean of School of Graduate Studies, Prof John Kuwornu declared the candidate qualified to obtain a PhD in Environmental Engineering Management which has been based on his ability to defend his thesis.
 Prof Kuwornu in his remarks applauded Mr Komlavi on his distinctive work done and the swift response to questions directed to him during his presentation.
 He encouraged the graduate students to derive motivation from Mr Komlavi and collaborate with their supervisors to publish more research papers that will uplift the name of the University and the nation at large.